1-12-75 source 1

 TCOLZ's last 3cds of the 6cd title release source two by itself.

-The 2015 no label release "3rd Night" is strictly from source one and is the most complete version yet.
+No label's 2015 release "3rd Night" is strictly from source one and is the most complete version yet.
 It does miss the first two seconds of the introduction and a split second at the cut in Rain Song.

 Moonchild's title is a mix of the two sources, based on source one.
 Too much of source one is missed at the cuts.

-The 2017 no label release "Final Night" is a mix based on source one.
+No label's 2017 release "Final Night" is a mix based on source one.
 Source two is not always used when source one is unavailable.
 A lot has been done to the sound, having many changes from good to worse, and back again.
 This isn't found on other titles.
 Some of source one is missed at the splices.

 EV's "Ghost" from the PP box is based on source one and fills with the second source.
 A few seconds are usually displaced at each cut.